DanielBrill20/spotify-pixel-art-display/README.md

 8. If Spotify stops playing, send an intent to switch to “screensaver mode” to the ESP32.

 ## ESP-IDF HUB75 LED Matrix Firmware Overview
-For HUB75 LED matrix control, I use an ESP32-S3 (my dev board of choice is a ESP32-S3-DevKitC-1 N8R8, although you can use any module as long as the MCU has enough memory to handle large DMA buffers).
+For HUB75 LED matrix control, I use an ESP32-S3 (my dev board of choice is a ESP32-S3-DevKitC-1 N8R8, although you can use any module as long as the MCU has enough memory to handle large Direct Memory Access (DMA) buffers).
 This project utilizes a double DMA buffer for rapid and smooth drawing of images.
 While one image is being displayed with data in the front buffer, data can be loaded into the back buffer.
 Once the back buffer image is ready, the buffers are swapped for immediate frame transition.
 Otherwise, the user would see images being drawn line by line.
 The firmware is primarily coded in C using the ESP-IDF framework.
 The matrix drawing is done in C++ using the [ESP32-HUB75-MatrixPanel-DMA library]( https://github.com/mrcodetastic/ESP32-HUB75-MatrixPanel-DMA).
 The flow of the firmware is as follows:
 1. Initialize the LED matrix driver.
-This includes setting up custom pinouts, matrix panel dimensions, clearing the screen, etc.
+This includes setting up custom pinouts, matrix panel dimensions, clearing the display, etc.
 2. Initialize the Wi-Fi manager.
 This includes authenticating the Wi-Fi access point connection, handling disconnects and retries, registering an mDNS hostname for easy backend server communication, etc.
 3. Initialize the HTTP server that communicates with the backend server by registering the `/image` and `/screensaver` endpoints.